Our Editorial Team

 Holly K. Jones, J.D., is a Legal Editor for BLR’s human resources and employment law publications.
 She understands the existing and emerging needs and challenges of human resources professionals thanks to several years of experience managing, writing, and editing key legal and compliance publications for BLR.
 Prior to joining BLR, Ms. Jones worked for the Tennessee Legislature's Office of Legal Services.
 She graduated magna cum laude and Phi Beta Kappa with a B.A. in English Rhetoric and Writing, Political Science, and Psychology from the University of Tennessee in Knoxville, Tennessee, where she also received a 2001 Citation for Extraordinary Academic Achievement.
 She received her law degree from Vanderbilt University Law School and is licensed to practice law in Tennessee.

 Susan E. Prince, J.D., is a Legal Editor for BLR’s human resources and employment law publications.
-Ms. Prince has several years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
-Ms. Prince also served as an expert on several audio conferences discussing the 2004 changes to the federal regulations under the Fair Labor Standards Act.
-Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry and served as president of a retail sales business.
+Ms. Prince has over 10 years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment law topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
+Ms. Prince has also served as an expert on several audio conferences and webinars discussing various wage and hour issues.
+Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry.
 Ms. Prince received her law degree from Vermont Law School.

 Elaine Quayle is an Editor and has over 30 years’ experience in publishing, including positions with the New York Times Magazine Group and publishers of scholarly texts and banking publications.
 She has been at BLR since 1994 and works on a variety of products including newsletters, book supplements, special reports, and articles for HR.BLR.com.
 A graduate of Cedar Crest College, Elaine also attended the Fairfield University Graduate School of Communications and holds a Human Resources Certificate from Gateway Community College.